ponthai/MessageScheduling/README.md

   - This file contains only critical message at Server-side proxy (SUM Critical message/10second)
     - Ex.
 1442069812135_SnapShot.csv

-+ The definition of field in record of ReceiveTweets file (1) is
++ The definition of fields in the record of ReceiveTweets file (1) is

 Msg.Order,ServerTime,Related{0:1},Urgent{0:1},Unique{0:1},CriticalMsg{0:1},TOPIC,ArrivalTime,Msg.Size(Byte),INDEXOriginal,TWEETS

 Ex.
 10,1442069813774,0,0,1,0,off-topic,0,73,17,Been jammin to it ever since.